Precision Optical Polarizers

 Polarization of Light

 The polarization of light, both manipulating it and understanding it, is absolutely critical for optical uses.
-Often we see optical designs ignoring its polarization, instead paying attention only to the light intensity and wavelength.
-Polarization is an essential aspect of light that can have an effect on optical systems that are not even specifically measuring it.
-Polarization of light can affect many things, such as preventing unwanted back reflections, altering filter cut-off wavelengths, and even changing the focus of laser beams.
+Often we see optical designs ignoring its polarization, instead paying attention only to the intensity and wavelength.
+Polarization is an essential aspect that can have an effect on optical systems that are not even specifically measuring it.
+It can affect many things, such as preventing unwanted back reflections, altering filter cut-off wavelengths, and even changing the focus of laser beams.
 Metrology applications benefit from light polarization as well, through pharmaceutical ingredient analysis, biological microscopy, and stress analysis of materials like glass or plastic.
-Materials can absorb varying degrees of different light polarizations, which is a critical aspect of 3D movies, glare-reduction eyewear, and LCD screens.
+Materials can absorb varying degrees of different polarizations, which is a critical aspect of 3D movies, glare-reduction eyewear, and LCD screens.